Last Updated: September 2016

 Your privacy is important to us.
 This privacy statement explains what data we collect from you and how we use it.
 The product-specific details sections provide additional information relevant to particular Microsoft developer and enterprise products.
 This statement applies to the Microsoft products listed, as well as other Microsoft products that display this statement.
 References to Microsoft products in this statement include Microsoft applications, software and devices.Microsoft participates in the EU-U.S. Privacy Shield framework.
 To learn more visit https://go.microsoft.com/fwlink/?LinkID=822639.

 Microsoft collects data to operate effectively and provide you the best experiences with our products.
-You provide some of this data directly, such as when you choose to send error reports to Microsoft to help diagnose a performance
+You provide some of this data directly, such as when you choose to send error reports to Microsoft to help diagnose a performance issue.
+We get some of it by receiving usage data from software running on your device.

 You have choices about personal data we collect.
 Personal data does not include data that is tied solely to your organization and not to an individual.
 When you are asked to provide personal data, you may decline.
 But if you choose not to provide personal data that is necessary to provide a product or feature, you may not be able to use that product or feature.